-Unless you’re willing to sink considerable capital to compete with these sophisticated operations, chances are that the coins with large market cap and well-known names are off the table.
+Unless you’re willing to sink considerable capital to compete with these sophisticated operations, chances are that the coins with large market caps and well-known names are off the table.

 However, there are thousands of alternatives out there.
 It’s rare for the entity that began a revolution to be the one that finishes it.

 Knowing this, perhaps it makes sense to get in on the action of some of the lesser-known alternatives with interesting potential.
-Mining is certainly a great way to get crypto without going through the KYC process.
+Cryptocurrency mining is certainly a great way to get crypto without going through the KYC process.

 As with normal trading though, it’s worth remembering that there are fees incurred, and in some places, you might be taxed per transaction.
 Living in the wrong country, or having the wrong passport has the potential to transform profitable trades into unprofitable ones.

 But because of the inherent volatility of the sector, you should be diligent and stick with your plans.
-Don’t be scared off by momentary fluctuations, both good or bad.
+Don’t be scared off by momentary fluctuations, both good and bad.

-Two and a half years ago, the price of Bitcoin almost reached $20,000 but it proved to be too high of a psychological barrier to overcome.
+Two and a half years ago, the cryptocurrency Bitcoin price almost reached $20,000 but it proved to be too high of a psychological barrier to overcome.
 Instead of crashing through this milestone, the price collapsed by 80%.

-If you are thinking of investing, consider doing so for the long run.
+If you are thinking of investing, consider doing so in the long run.

 Bitcoin has been declared dead hundreds of times, but it recovers every time.
 There will always be naysayers.
-You need to have a strong stomach to invest in crypto, but more importantly, you need to have a plan and follow through on it.
+You need to have a strong stomach to get into the world of cryptocurrency investment, but more importantly, you need to have a plan and follow through on it.

 Some people opt for a dollar-cost-averaging strategy and invest a set amount on a weekly or monthly basis, no matter whether the markets are low or high.